Melisa Çakım

 Mariia Lomachevska

-Dear Student Officers, Directors, and Delegates of the VI ZYGMUN conference,
+Dear Directors, Student Officers, Admin, and Delegates of the VIII ZYGMUN conference,

-I look forward to seeing you all in Warsaw this March.
+I am looking forward to seeing you all in March!

 Mariia Lomachevska